coatyio/coaty-js/docs/man/communication-protocol.md

   `level/level2` but not `level1`

-Within the framework, message payloads are always specified as UTF-8 encoded strings in JavaScript Object Notation (JSON) format.
+Within the framework, message payloads are always specified as UTF-8 encoded strings in JavaScript Object Notation ([JSON](http://www.json.org)) format (see [RFC 4627](https://www.ietf.org/rfc/rfc4627.txt)).
 Binary payload formats are not supported.
 The reason behind is that messaging should only be used to transfer object metadata but not content itself, such as multimedia content in the form of audio, video or documents.
-To upload or download content data a separate data transfer component is used that gets the target URL as a topic payload from the messaging system.
+To upload or download content data an appropriate data transfer communication protocol should be used that gets the target data location (e.g. a URL) from the message payload.

 Note that MQTT allows applications to send MQTT Control Packets of size up to 256 MB.
 For Publish messages, this includes the message topic of size up to 64K,